Nipatsku/ad-ignorer-for-youtube/README.md

 Clone to your computer and follow Chrome instructions on how to setup a Chrome extension project in *developer mode*.

 https://developer.chrome.com/extensions/getstarted#manifest

+# Privacy policy

+The extension does not handle or store any user data.